Glazing Over Manhattan

 Published in Architectural Record

 New York City is reaching a tipping point, architecturally.
-The city has the chance to go the way of London and Paris, where carefully chosen bits of contemporary architecture enliven an urban fabric that remains largely intact, or the way of Shanghai and Dubai, where relentless repetition of glass facades leads to a numbing sameness.
+The city has the chance to go the way of London and Paris, where bits of contemporary architecture enliven an older urban fabric that remains largely intact, or the way of Shanghai and Dubai, where relentless repetition of glass facades leads to a numbing sameness.

 The place to see this happening most vividly is Astor Place, in Greenwich Village, where a new building by Fumihiko Maki is nearing completion.
 Maki, also the architect of Tower Four at the World Trade Center, has coated the building in a taut layer of grayish glass.
 Entirely lacking in detail—unless you count a few metal fins and subtle variations in the size and color of the panes—it offers nothing of human scale, and in a part of the city where humanity is at its most resplendent.
 Along most of the building’s perimeter, the glass continues right down to the ground.

 Combined with several other recent developments, it may be the last straw for Astor Place and the adjoining Cooper Square.